 The concept of "color theory" is not new.
-In fact, the term first appeared in the writings of Leone Battista Alberti and in the notebooks of Leonardo da Vinci way back in the 1400s.
+In fact, the term first appeared in the writings of Leone Battista Alberti and the notebooks of Leonardo da Vinci way back in the 1400s.

 Today, color theory is still prominently taught in disciplines like art and science.
 However, marketers can certainly benefit from learning about it as well.
 After all, no matter what industry you are in, colors can define your brand, influence your audience, and prompt people to take action.
-Here's a quick introduction.

 The Importance Of Colors In Branding